SmithsonianTropicalDataPortal/STDP_Documentation/docs/file_level_metadata.md

 For all date-time data, a date-time format is needed (e.g.: “YYYY-MM-DD”).
 For all spatial data, the spatial reference system details are needed.
 For text data, full descriptions for all patterns/codes are needed if the text is constrained to a list of patterns or codes (e.g. a phone number would be constrained to a certain pattern and abbreviations for site locations may be constrained to a list of codes).

+o	Metadata that describe the data files
+	The portal will prompt you to describe your variates.
+For each column of each table, please provide the attribute name (as used on the table), attribute label  (a descriptive display name, e.g. Temp_p2 = Temperature, probe 2), an attribute definition (unformatted text), a missing value indicator, a category type, and units of measurement, if applicable.
+	Alternatively, if your data has a significant number of columns, it is acceptable to include a document or spreadsheet that outlines the variable descriptions.
+This should, at minimum, include:
+•	Column names, units of measurements, attribute definition, categorical descriptions, and the missing value codes/indicator descriptions.